Zylann/godot_voxel/doc/source/smooth_terrain.md

 ![Smooth voxel painting prototype](images/smooth_voxel_painting_on_plane.webp)

 !!! note
-	If you only need 4 textures, then you can leave indices to their default values (which contains `0,1,2,3`) and only use weights.
+	If you want to use `Mixel4` but only need 4 textures, then you can leave indices to their default values (which contains `0,1,2,3`) and only use weights.
 When using `VoxelTool`, you may only use texture indices 0, 1, 2 or 3.
 Texture arrays are less relevant in this case.

 ### Recommended Reading